tiny radiation monitor is small - really, really small and exceptionally

 purposes.
 We strongly recommend that neither are used.
 The cells are now well past their use by date, no longer hold a useful charge and prone to leakage and we are not confident that the charger meets current safety standards.

-Biri-1 Tiny Keychain Dosimeter - New Low Price!
+Biri-1 Tiny Keychain Dosimeter

 - Product Code: Biri1 Dosimeter